 Because of the increased and improved cyber attacks, the unfilled cyber security job openings increase over the years.
-By offering a well-defined job description, and hiring if necessary, this workforce shortage can be overcome.
-However, hiring staff that has hard and soft skills required is the key to accomplish that.
+By offering a well-defined job description and hiring if necessary, this workforce shortage can be overcome.
+However, hiring staff that has hard and soft skills required is the key to accomplishing that.

 - What is the method for solving the problems during staffing an information security expert?

-To overcome the problems you face during staffing, you must be aware of your company’s security needs.
-By investigating the current data protection system, consulting with the experts, and preparing a comprehensive report, you can find out the skills you are looking for in an expert.
+To overcome your staffing problems, you must be aware of your company’s security needs.
+By investigating the current data protection system, consulting with the experts, and preparing a comprehensive report, you can discover the skills you seek in an expert.

 - What are the appropriate questions during the interview?

 While there are various challenges during staffing an information security expert, you can defeat them by asking the right questions.
 While the resume shows you the hard skills of the candidate, you can find out about the soft skills by questioning them.
 Also, you should ask about the experiences of the candidate, and ask him to tell them in detail.